 The Starr Pass Golf Club legend began more than 120 years ago when Richard Starr crafted a trail through the rugged wilderness of the Tucson Mountains.
 Today, Coyote’s sixth fairway marks this trail and has earned the honor of being the signature hole at Starr Pass.

 The Starr Pass Golf Club site was personally selected by PGA Tour Commissioner Dean Beaman.
 When he saw the site for the first time, he was instantly inspired by the natural beauty and rugged terrain.
 With the help of renowned golf course designer Bob Cupp and PGA Tour professional Craig Stadler, they created a world-class TPC golf facility.

 Starr Pass Golf Club hosted the annual Tucson Open between 1987 and 1996.
 During that time, the third (#3 Rattler) and fifth holes (#5 Rattler) were rated two of the most difficult on the PGA Tour, with the average score for 18 holes ranking among the highest on tour as well.

 A true desert course, natural elements are used as hazards while showcasing majestic vistas of the Catalina Mountains.
 Legends such as Arnold Palmer, Phil Mickelson, Payne Stewart and Nancy Lopez have carved their way through this historic golf course.

 DCS is pleased to announce a super negotiated discount rate for golf.
 Golf anytime from September 8th through September 16th for a unbelievable rate of only $59.
 This rate includes cart rental, green fees and range balls.
 Choose 18 holes of golf from any of the 3 beautiful nine hole courses located at the J.W.
 Starr Pass Resort.
 Come early and stay late and enjoy the Starr Pass hospitality.
-Rentals clubs are available at discounted rates too!
+Rental clubs are available at a discounted rate of $49!